george-a-shoemaker/blog/_posts/2022-04-01-showing-up.markdown

 <img src="{{ site.url }}{{ site.baseurl }}/assets/images/mafia-running.jpg" alt="">

-This experience far exceeded my expectations.
 This is why you *show up*.
 There is so much for me to gain from this group.
 Not just running fitness, but an opportunity to improve my Spanish and have a team.

-I moved to Mexico City in August of 2021 and boy I had to *show up* for that.
-Like this morning, I didn't know what to expect and I had doubts as to whether I was capable of living here sustainably.
-But my experience today affirms my choice to move here. *Soy capaz.*
+I moved to Mexico City in August of 2021 and boy I had to *show up* for that too.
+Like this morning, I didn't know what to expect, and I had doubts about if I was capable of living here sustainably.
+But my experience today affirms my choice to move to Mexico City. *Soy capaz.*

 Mexico City is full of people who are passionate about their interests and place community over the individual in a way that is very rare in the United States.
 I'd like to cultivate this mindset and *show up* not just for myself, but for others.